UPDATE Post: 05/05/2020

 Office 365 provides an extensive logging features which can be enabled (not enabled by default): https://docs.microsoft.com/en-us/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance?view=o365-worldwide and can also be forwarded to Log Analytics or Azure Sentinel to provide a centralized log management service.
 This in conjunction with an EDR tool to map events against processes and file changes and network communication to detect abnormal traffic or behaviour.

 This list also highlights some of the different log sources that should be collected to be able to monitor for abnormal behaviour in a windows based environment –> https://www.cyber.gov.au/sites/default/files/2019-10/PROTECT%20-%20Windows%20Event%20Logging%20and%20Forwarding%20%28April%202019%29.pdf

 - 4: Design to reduce infection to other parts of the infrastructure

-So what if your endpoint is compromised and the attackers have managed to buypass all the security mechanisms that are part of your security platform?
+So what if your endpoint is compromised and the attackers have managed to bypass all the security mechanisms that are part of your security platform?
 Historically endpoints have been bart of Active Directory and been one happy family.
-Which itsleft presents a problem, this means if that someone managed to compromise an account/device which has high level of access it will also automatically spread to other part of the infrastructure the users has access to.
+Which presents a problem, this means if that someone managed to compromise an account/device which has elevated level of access it will also automatically spread to other part of the infrastructure the users have access to.

 Once the attackers get high-level access to a set of privileged user accounts, they strike.
 Using a combination of different built-in functionality and tools to propagate the ransomware.
 The attackers often use tools and built-in features like